Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Performance Evaluation

-From Figure \ref{fig:Traceroute_change}, we observe that probing flows experience an inevitable temporary block around the second hop when Linkbait starts to reroute its flow to $L_c$.
+From Fig. \ref{fig:Traceroute_change}, we observe that probing flows experience an inevitable temporary block around the second hop when Linkbait starts to reroute its flow to $L_c$.
 This is because the rerouting operation occurs at that hop.
 We also observe that the latency of the following hops drops quickly, which indicates that our rerouting policy only blocks several hops rather than the whole link.
 Hence, Linkbait achieves a robust flow rerouting from $L_o$ to $L_c$.
 We also observe that time spent for querying every hop with the rerouting policy only slightly differs from that of baselines.
 The average time spent for every hop is 1.32ms whereas that of baselines is 1.24ms.
 As a consequence, Linkbait seamlessly obfuscates a linkmap before adversaries obtain the real one.
-In this experiment, we evaluate the effect of Linkbait on network delay over physical nodes.
-Our system generates a short delay to identify traceroute and deploy rerouting policy before network delay backs to normal.